Windhoek, Namibia

 Money-Saving Tips:

-2. Use public transport or walk instead of taking taxis.
+2. Use public transport: Opt for buses or shared taxis instead of private cabs.

 Local Payment Customs and Tipping Practices:

 - Tipping is appreciated but not mandatory.
-10-15% gratuity at restaurants is customary if service charge is not included.
+10% of the bill at restaurants is a standard practice.

 Best Travel Credit Cards